Trafficked maids to order: The darker side of richer India

 The abuse is difficult to detect as it is hidden within average houses and apartments, and under-reported, because victims are often too fearful to go to the police.
 There were 3,517 incidents relating to human trafficking in India in 2011, says the National Crime Records Bureau, compared to 3,422 the previous year.

-In 2011, the government began setting up specialised anti-human trafficking units in police stations throughout the country.
+In 2011, the government began setting up specialized anti-human trafficking units in police stations throughout the country.

 There are now 225 units and another 110 due next year whose job it is to collect intelligence, maintain a database of offenders, investigate reports of missing persons and partner with charities in raids to rescue victims.